MaurizioBrioschi/JsPatternExemples/README.md

-JsPattern
+JsPattern exemples
 =========

-Essentials, best practices and Pattern to write good js code
+Essentials, best practices and Pattern exemples to write good  js code

-All exemples are from **Jascript pattern** by *Stoyan Strefanov*
+All exemples are from **Javascript pattern** by *Stoyan Strefanov*